zenml-io/zenml-projects/zen-news-summarization/README.md

 In today's information age, we are bombarded with a constant stream of news and media from a variety of sources.
-Summarizing tasks, particularly when it comes to news sources, can be a powerful tool for efficient consumption of information.
+Summarizing tasks, particularly when it comes to news sources, can be a powerful tool for the efficient consumption of information.
 They distill complex or lengthy content into easily digestible chunks that can be scanned and absorbed quickly, allowing us to keep up with the news without being overwhelmed.
 They can also help us separate the signal from the noise, highlighting the most important details and helping us identify what's worth further investigation.

-This is where **ZenNews** come into the play.
-It offers a tool which can automate the summarization process and save users time and effort while providing them with the information they need.
+This is where **ZenNews** come into play.
+It offers a tool that can automate the summarization process and save users time and effort while providing them with the information they need.
 This can be particularly valuable for busy professionals or anyone who wants to keep up with the news but doesn't